Blokes they were – but, nice blokes.

 ‘Shall we shoot?’

 Since then I shoot once a month with whoever turns up.
 I got to know a couple of them as normal people.
-Very normal people who had done something very exceptional.
+Very normal people who have done something very exceptional.

-To protect others, they had risked their lives, lock, stock and barrel.
+To protect others, they have risked their lives, lock, stock and barrel.